 - Thoroughly clean your hands.

-- Then, ensure that the pH is at 7.5 or less, free chlorine levels at 2 ppm, and maintain the temperature at 77°F (25°C) or higher for the next 30 minutes.
+- Look over your pool to make sure that the pH is at 7.5 or less, free chlorine levels at 2 ppm, and maintain the temperature at 77°F (25°C) or higher for the next 30 minutes.

 - Check if the filtration system is functioning correctly and disinfect the net you used.